 The archeological site of Ein Gedi (Eingedi) is located about half a mile north of the Nachal David – Ein Gedi Nature Reserve.
 Every January a group of volunteers continues to excavate this interesting site.
-This past January (2011) they revealed another room in the Ein Gedi old synagogue complex and found multiple clay objects.
+Recently, they revealed another room in the Ein Gedi old synagogue complex and found multiple clay objects.

 The old synagogue was built in the 2nd century CE, when the Jewish community of Ein Gedi enjoyed the fine weather and abundance of water to become one the wealthiest communities of those times.
 It is believed that the cultivation of the Balsam, a plant that was the origin of the most expensive fragrance in the ancient world was the source of their wealth, as the Dead Sea valley was the only place suitable for the growth of this plant.

 The synagogue was discovered in 1960 by local farmers at Kibbutz Ein Gedi while ploughing the fields.
 Excavations at the site began during the early 1970s, which revealed a beautiful mosaic floor, which was thought to be constructed from the Roman to the Byzantine eras.